Best energy tariff for low income households (UK guide, June 2026)

 - You’re looking for guaranteed savings (no one can promise that)

-Tip: If you’re already on your supplier’s most expensive “standard” tariff, a switch or even a re-tariff within the same supplier can sometimes reduce cost — but always compare based on your actual payment method and meter.
+Tip: If you’re already on your supplier’s standard variable tariff, you’re paying the full £1,862 cap from July — a switch or re-tariff can sometimes reduce that, but always compare based on your actual payment method and meter.

 Costs, exclusions and common pitfalls (what can trip up low income households)